jkoschma/genexplain-platform/docs/source/Workflows.md

 In the first step the up- and down-regulated probes are identified and log fold change values are calculated for all probe IDs.
 This method applies Student’s T-test and calculates p-values, thus the number of data points should be at least three for each experiment data set and control data set.
 A histogram with the log fold change distribution from the whole experiment is drawn and given in an output image file.

-In addition the results are filtered by different conditions in parallel applying the Filter table method, to identify up-regulated, down-regulated, and non-changed Affymetrix probeset IDs.
+In addition the results are filtered by different conditions in parallel applying the Filter table method, to identify up-regulated, down-regulated, and non-changed Agilent probeset IDs.
 The filtering criteria are set as follows:

 ```sh
 For up-regulated probes: LogFoldChange > 0.5 and -log(P-value) > 3